pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-23-how-to-know-if-built-too-much-product-overserving.md

 People hire your product for a job. **But people hire your _features_ for sub-jobs.**

 You might have heard (from your customers) that a feature idea would be great to have.
-You might have thought that the feature would attract more sales (and maybe it did).
+You might have thought that the feature would attract more sales -- and maybe it did.

-But if your features aren't answering a struggle your customers were having, your features might causing _them_ a struggle.
+But if your features aren't answering a struggle your customers were having, your features might be causing _them_ a struggle.
 A clear sign of overserving.

 **What to do?** Hold off on new features for a while.
-Set a direction for your team that is about honing the features to the customers core jobs rather than addressing customer feedback.
+Set a direction for your team that is about sharpening the features you already have.
+Tune your features to the customers' core jobs rather than addressing customer feedback.
 Conduct [purchase story interviews][purchase-story] to remind you why people hired your product.
-Interview your users the same way, but for when they chose to use that new feature, so you can understand what caused them to hire that feature, for what job they needed to get done.
+Interview your users the same way, except this time have them recall the story of when they first reached for that new feature.
+You'll know the _actual_ jobs for which they hired that feature.

 ---

-So keep a close eye on not adding too many features, guard against straying away from serving [the job for which people hired your product][jtbd-intro], be clear on what sub-jobs your customers are hiring your features for, and you'll stay clear of overserving.
+So keep a close eye on the temptation to add features, guard against straying away from serving [the job for which people hired your product][jtbd-intro], be clear on what sub-jobs your customers are hiring your features for, and you'll stay clear of overserving.

 Stay Sharp!